Christmas recipes with a twist, are here! Deck the kitchen with food and more food. Fa-la-la-la-la, la-la-la-la!

 An impressive restaurant-style dish, chicken ballotines is the perfect main dish for a Christmas get-together with plenty of guests.
 The clever thing about it is that it’s really very easy to make, but it sure doesn’t look it.

 Family-run Avenue Cookery School has shared their recipe for a rich and flavoursome leek and mushroom stuffed chicken ballotine.
 Served with a celebratory Champagne vinegar dressing, this is a truly festive dish for foodies.
+This is one of the best Fabulous Christmas Recipes you’ll ever know.

 - 4 chicken thigh fillets, skinless